 shaky, especially when crying.

-Other skin conditions
+Other skin problems

 Rashes and other skin conditions are common in newborns.
 Here's a look at several:

 pass from the placenta to the baby during pregnancy.
-The acne may worsen by 1 month but generally goes away without treatment.
+The acne may worsen by 1 month

+old but generally goes away without treatment.
 It may be helpful to gently wash the

 baby's face once a day with a mild soap to keep milk residue off the skin.

 bath time can help prevent it from worsening.

 Erythema toxicum.
-This is a reddish-colored rash with small yellowish-white raised bumps in the center
+This is a reddish-colored rash with small yellowish-white raised bumps in the center.

-that may be seen on the face, trunk, legs, and arms.
+It may be seen on the face, trunk, legs, and arms.
 The rash may appear within the

 without any treatment.